iatahmid/iatahmid.github.io/_prototypes/collaborative-lit-review.md

 ---
-title: "Immersive Collaborative Thinking Space"
+title: "Collaborative Immersive Space to Think"
 excerpt: "Two or more inspectors can join the immersive room to collaborate and ideate on different topics."
 collection: prototype
 ---